 Please wear closed-toes shoes that tie (tennis shoes, hiking shoes or boots), comfortable clothes that allow you to climb in a full body harness, a layer that zips (hoodie, fleece, jacket) so that it can be taken off or put on over a full-body harness, gloves of any kind, and a water bottle for each participant.

 The Tahoe City location does not have any picnic tables.
 There are some seating areas for guests and spectators but no tables.
 Commons Beach is 1 mile away in Tahoe City with facilities for your whole family before or after your session.

 The Tahoe Vista location does have some picnic tables for use on a show-up basis or by reservation for a group site.
 Tahoe Treetop is within the North Tahoe Regional Park, where you may reserve areas through the North Tahoe PUD: http://northtahoeparks.com/north-tahoe-regional-park.

-No, you may supervise your child from the ground for which there is no charge.
+A parent/adult is required to be on course with 5 and 6 year olds at all times.
+For kids 7+ you may supervise your child from the ground for which there is no charge.
 You need to be within line of sight of your child.
 There are absolutely no drop-offs of minors, you must remain on property to help monitor your child's behavior.